bakame-php/stackwatch/README.md

 You need **PHP >= 8.1** but the latest stable version of PHP is recommended

-Traditionally, you use `microtime` to quickly profile your snippet.
+## Usage

+Traditionally, profiling a section of code quickly looks like this:

 ```php
 $start = microtime(true);